MunSeeker/Greenhouse-Mk2/README.md

 MunSeeker Greenhouse-Mk2 TAC
 ============================

-KSP: A small greenhouse for TAC Life Support (version 0.9 and up
+A greenhouse designed for TAC Life Support (version 0.9 and up), based on the stock KSP Structural Fuselage model.

-A small greenhouse designed for TAC life support, based on the stock Cupola model.
 Converts Electricity (a lot), Waste, Carbon Dioxide and Waste Water to Food.

 There is some loss in this process, so the crew will still need to be supplied.
-One greenhouse will use 50% of the waste products of 3 Kerbals (waste, waste water and carbon dioxide) and supply them with 15% oxygen, 30% water and 35% food of their total needs.
+One greenhouse will use 50% of the waste products of 3 Kerbals (waste, waste water and carbon dioxide) and supply them with roughly 15% oxygen, 30% water and 35% food of their total needs.

 Growing food in a cramped greenhouse in zero G is energy intensive.
-One small Mk2 greenhouse uses about 0.6 Electrical Units per second, or about 2100 per hour (the RTG produces about 0.75/second, so one RTG could supply one small greenhouse).
+One small Mk2 Greenhouse uses about 0.6 Electrical Units per second, or about 2100 per hour (the RTG produces about 0.75/second, so one RTG could supply one small greenhouse).

 My goal was to realistically extend the food supply for a crew of kerbonauts without completely removing the need of regular resupply missions.
 This is a good companion to the TAC Carbon Extractor and Water Purifier.